Theatre Workshop: Philip Hedley (1979–2004)

-Kerry Michael MBE (2004–2017)
+Kerry Michael (2004–2017)

 Kerry Michael MBE is a second-generation Greek Cypriot who was born and brought up in North London.
 He joined Stratford East in 1997, as an associate director.
 He became director in September 2004.
 His manifesto is to bring London's new communities to the stage, and portray their experiences as second- and third-generation emigrants.
 Michael has upheld the theatre’s commitment to develop new work and to provide a platform for those voices underrepresented in the ever-changing communities of East London.

 In 2007 the theatre was nominated for an Olivier Award for "presenting a powerful season of provocative work that reaches new audiences".
 Its hip-hop dance production of Boy Blue’s Pied Piper won an Oliver in the same year.
 In the following year Kerry’s production of Cinderella was also nominated for an Olivier.

 Michael has numerous directing credits.
 Highlights include new plays by Cosh Omar, The Battle of Green Lanes and The Great Extension; Jamaica House by Paul Sirett, which had a site-specific performance on the top floor of a tower block in Stepney; new musicals such as Make Some Noise and One Dance Will Do; Ray Davies’s Come Dancing, winner of the What’s On Stage Best Musical; and John Adam's song play I Was Looking At The Ceiling And Then I Saw The Sky.

 Michael is Chair of Stratford Cultural Forum, a board member of Stratford Renaissance Partnership, a trustee of Discover, which provides creative, play and learning opportunities for children and their carers in Stratford, and a member of UK Equity’s International Committee for Artists' Freedom.

 In 2018 he was awarded a Freedom of the City of London and made a Member of the Order of the Empire for services to the Arts in the Queen's Birthday honours.